 In 2021, researchers at the Digestive Diseases Center of Showa University Koto-Toyosu Hospital in Japan retrospectively evaluated the outcomes of ARMS performed in 109 patients with PPI-refractory GERD at the institution.

-They concluded ARMS is an effective minimally invasive therapy for patients with PPI-refractory GERD.
+They also concluded ARMS is an effective minimally invasive therapy for patients with PPI-refractory GERD.

 There was a significant improvement in symptoms and between 40 and 50 per cent of patients were able to discontinue PPI after the procedure.
-In patients who were followed up for three years, sustained improvement in subjective symptoms was observed.
+During the three-year follow-up, researchers observed a sustained improvement in subjective symptoms in the patients.

 ARMS is considered a safe and feasible endoscopic treatment for PPI-refractory GERD which doesn’t need expensive novel equipment because the procedure can be performed using endoscopic techniques that are already familiar to most endoscopists.